kane-armstrong/dotnet-core-api-versioning-and-open-api/README.md

 then you could use something like the toolchain downloadable via npm.
 The examples in this repository combine the `aspNetCoreToOpenApi` document generator and the `openApiToCSharpClient` code generator to produce a working C# client.
-This will only work if you are using NSwag for your OpenAPI documentation in your API project; if you are using Swashbuckle then you will need to replace the document generator with the Swashbuckle CLI, and point NSwag at that instead.
+This will only work if you are using NSwag for your OpenAPI documentation in your API project; if you are using Swashbuckle then you will need to replace the document generator with the Swashbuckle CLI, use the CLI to generate a yaml file (I think its yaml) and point NSwag at output of that instead.

 ### 1. Generating a client with npm